Sage Lemon Tea Cake, made with fresh sage, lemon rinds, lots of olive oil, spelt and oat flour, is as healthy as an afternoon tea cake gets!

 Making Healthy Sage Lemon Tea Cake

-For this recipe, I whisked together plain thick yogurt, lots of lemon zest, as many of my sage leaves as I could gather, spelt flour (my new favorite flour instead of all purpose bleached flour), oat flour and lots of olive oil.
+For this recipe, I whisked together plain thick yogurt, lots of lemon zest, and as many of my sage leaves as I could gather.

-The texture is moist, the flavor delicate and only gently sweet and to serve it with tea, coffee or even pack for an afternoon snack on the go, is exactly the results I was hoping for!
+The texture is moist, the flavor delicate and only gently sweet, and to serve it with tea, coffee or even pack for an afternoon snack on the go, is exactly the results I was hoping for!

 Ingredients Needed For Sage Lemon Tea Cake